 Like density, viscosity measurement can indicate process quality and help improve process performance.
 If we install your Coriolis flow meter directly in the line, then you can measure flow, density, temperature, and maybe viscosity all at once.
 If we want to measure just viscosity, then you can use the bypass trick.
 We just need to decide which technology will benefit usthe most.

-To get to know about electromagnetic flow meters, you can read the Visaya Article on the working principle of electromagnetic flow meters
+To get to know about electromagnetic flow meters, you can read our article on electromagnetic flow meters

-Conclusion: The best Coriolis flow meters on the market and some beer
+The best Coriolis flow meters on the market and some beer measurement

 Trying to find the right instrument for your application can sometimes be tricky, as you have many options and brands to choose from.
 Luckily, we have another article where we compiled a list of the best Coriolis flow meters on the market.
 They come with advanced functions like digital protocols or meter verification, which can be very helpful in your daily field activities.
 Check them out here.